korableg/methodX/README.md

 This script - rescue button

-On calling script deletes virtual machines from VMWare Esxi hypervisor and cleans drives.
+On calling script deletes virtual machines from VMware esxi hypervisor and cleans drives.